Tesla in Seattle-area crash that killed motorcyclist was using self-driving system, authorities say

 Investigators from the Washington State Patrol made the discovery after downloading information from the event-data recorder on the 2022 Tesla Model S, agency spokesman Capt, Deion Glover said Tuesday.

 “The investigation is still ongoing in this case,” Glover said in an email to The Associated Press.
-No charges have been filed, he said.
+The Snohomish County Prosecutor will determine if any charges are filed in the case, he said.

 Tesla CEO Elon Musk said last week that “Full Self Driving” should be able to run without human supervision by the end of this year.
 He has been promising a fleet of robotaxis for several years.
 During the company’s earnings conference call, he acknowledged that his predictions on the issue “have been overly optimistic in the past.”